 Please bring a blanket or chairs for your family to sit together and place it near a green flag to social distance.
 Please wear masks until your family is on your blanket or in your spot.
-Please note parking is available in the library parking lot or on the library side only of Sixth Street.

 All concerts are weather permitting.